mirolerch/Phishing-Campaign-Analysis/Horizon Dynamics BEC Campaign Investigation/README.md

 **Skills demonstrated:** Email triage, header analysis (SPF / DKIM / DMARC), IOC extraction, Base64 decoding via CyberChef, LSB steganography extraction via CyberChef, campaign-level reporting, risk rating.

----

-## About me

-I'm transitioning from network and systems administration into SOC analyst work.
-This repo is part of that journey — every project captures a real piece of investigative practice plus my own reflections on what each one taught me.

-See my other repo, [tshark-network-traffic-analysis](https://github.com/mirolerch/tshark-network-traffic-analysis), for network-traffic-focused work.

-— **mirolerch**, 2026